-- 10. Actions required by this Consent Order shall be taken in accordance with all applicable federal, state, and local laws, regulations and approvals.
-This Consent Order shall not be construed as, nor operate as, relieving Respondent or any other person of the necessity of complying with all applicable federal, state, and local laws, regulations and approvals. - 11.
-For purposes of M.G.L. c.
-21A, § 16 and 310 CMR 5.00, this Consent Order shall also serve as a Notice of Noncompliance for Respondent's noncompliance with the requirements cited in Part II 5.K., above.
+10. Actions required by this Consent Order shall be taken in accordance with all applicable federal, state, and local laws, regulations and approvals.
+This Consent Order shall not be construed as, nor operate as, relieving Respondent or any other person of the necessity of complying with all applicable federal, state, and local laws, regulations and approvals.

+11. For purposes of M.G.L. c.
+114, § 16 and 310 CMR 5.00, this Consent Order shall also serve as a Notice of Noncompliance for Respondent's noncompliance with the requirements cited in Part II 5.
+G., 5.
+I. and 5.M., above.
 MassDEP hereby determines, and Respondent hereby agrees, that any deadlines set forth in this Consent Order constitute reasonable periods of time for Respondent to take the actions described.

-In the Matter of: Housatonic Water Works Company ACO 00013199 Page 8 of 11

-- 12. Respondent is permittee, as that term is defined in 310 CMR 4.02, for the purpose of assessing and collecting annual compliance assurance fees pursuant to M.G.L. c.
-21A § 18 and M.G.L. c.
-21E, § 3B. - 13.
-Respondent understands, and hereby waives, its right to an adjudicatory hearing before MassDEP on, and judicial review of, the issuance and terms of this Consent Order and to notice of any such rights of review.
-This waiver does not extend to any other order issued by the MassDEP. - 14.
-This Consent Order may be modified only by written agreement of the parties hereto. - 15.
-The provisions of this Consent Order are severable, and if any provision of this Consent Order or the application thereof is held invalid, such invalidity shall not affect the validity of other provisions of this Consent Order, or the application of such other provisions, which can be given effect without the invalid provision or application, provided however, that MassDEP shall have the discretion to void this Consent Order in the event of any such invalidity. - 16.
-Nothing in this Consent Order shall be construed or operate as barring, diminishing, adjudicating or in any way affecting (i) any legal or equitable right of MassDEP to issue any additional order or to seek any other relief with respect to the subject matter covered by this Consent Order, or (ii) any legal or equitable right of MassDEP to pursue any other claim, action, suit, cause of action, or demand which MassDEP may have with respect to the subject matter covered by this Consent Order, including, without limitation, any action to enforce this Consent Order in an administrative or judicial proceeding. - 17.
-This Consent Order shall not be construed or operate as barring, diminishing, adjudicating, or in any way affecting, any legal or equitable right of MassDEP or Respondent with respect to any subject matter not covered by this Consent Order. - 18.
-This Consent Order shall be binding upon Respondent and upon Respondent's heirs, successors and assigns.
-Respondent shall not violate this Consent Order and shall not allow or suffer Respondent's employees, agents, contractors or consultants to violate this Consent Order.
-Until Respondent has fully complied with this Consent Order, Respondent shall provide a copy of this Consent Order to each successor or assignee at such time that any succession or assignment occurs. - 19.
-In addition to the penalty set forth in this Consent Order, if any (including any suspended penalty), if Respondent violates any provision of the Consent Order, Respondent shall pay stipulated civil administrative penalties to the Commonwealth in the amount of \$100 per day for each day, or portion thereof, each such violation continues.

-Stipulated civil administrative penalties shall begin to accrue on the day a violation occurs and shall continue to accrue until the day Respondent corrects the violation or completes performance, whichever is applicable.
-Stipulated civil administrative penalties shall accrue regardless of whether MassDEP has notified Respondent of a violation or act of noncompliance.
+12. Respondent is permittee, as that term is defined in 310 CMR 4.02, for the purpose of assessing and collecting annual compliance assurance fees pursuant to M.G.L. c.
+21A 18 and M.G.L. c.
+21E, 3B.

+13. Respondent understands, and hereby waives, its right to an adjudicatory hearing before MassDEP on, and judicial review of, the issuance and terms of this Consent Order and to notice of any such rights of review.
+This waiver does not extend to any other order issued by the MassDEP.

+14. This Consent Order may be modified only by written agreement of the parties hereto.

+15. The provisions of this Consent Order are severable, and if any provision of this Consent Order or the application thereof is held invalid, such invalidity shall not affect the validity of other provisions of this Consent Order, or the application of such other provisions, which can be given effect without the invalid provision or application, provided however, that MassDEP shall have the discretion to void this Consent Order in the event of any such invalidity.

-In the Matter of: Housatonic Water Works Company ACO 00013199 Page 9 of 11
+In the Matter of: Housatonic Water Works Company ACO 00013199 Page 9 of 12